malmarz/website/content/en/courses/350/intro/collab.md

 ## Collaboration Assignment

-1. Start forming teams of 2 students and agree who will be the project manager for the team.
+1. Start forming teams of 2 students and agree who will be the project manager for the team .
 2. Use the following link on github classroom to form your team and setup the assignment:
    [https://classroom.github.com/a/vOWvfACp](https://classroom.github.com/a/vOWvfACp)
 3. The assignment is team based, each team member must perform the following tasks using the workflow we explained in class: